elenabalakireva/testTEST/README.txt

             "    '[]'::jsonb " +
             ") " +
             "WHERE id BETWEEN 760 AND 761 " +
-            "AND files IS NOT NULL";
+            "AND files IS NOT NULL